-- Define distracted driving.
+- Recall key information about distracted driving.

 The purpose of this lesson is to heighten drivers’ awareness of the dangers of distracted driving and identify ways to stay safe when sharing the road with distracted drivers.